 This seminar introduces the purpose, goals and processes of Northern's DMin program.
-It will also help participants to identify a "ministry issue" which will serve at the integrative motif of their program.
+It will also help participants to identify a "ministry issue" which will serve as the focus of their program.

-DM 7020 Personal and Career Assessment
+DM 7020 Personal Assessment

-One of the requirements for Becoming Doctors of the Church is participation in a career and personal assessment experience designed to help explore within a spiritually sensitive context the meaning and direction of one's life and ministry including the personal implications and meaning of call, general and special gifts for ministry, and personal and professional development.
+One of the requirements for Becoming Doctors of the Church is participation in an assessment experience designed to help explore within a spiritually sensitive context the meaning and direction of one's life and ministry including the personal implications and meaning of call, general and special gifts for ministry, and personal and professional development.